 In 1997, private insurance plans, known as Part C or Medicare Advantage, were introduced.
 President George W. Bush expanded the Medicare program further by adding drug coverage through Medicare Part D in 2003.

 In 2010, President Barack Obama’s signature Affordable Care Act expanded Medicare insurance coverage for Americans to specific preventative services.
 These services included mammograms, diabetes screenings, and flu shots.

 ● ● ●

-Since the creation of Medicare, millions of Americans have gotten health care that they otherwise could not have.
+Since the creation of the Medicare program, millions of Americans have gotten health care that they otherwise could not have.
 Today, 55 million seniors receive Medicare benefits.
 With its history of helping millions every year, it’s no wonder that it remains the popular program it is.